icode-live/timber_rs/README.md

 # timber_rs
-rust SFML version of timber!!! by John Horton from SFML: Beginning C++ Game Programming
+My rust SFML version of the game timber!!! from the udemy video course and book by John Horton "SFML: Beginning C++ Game Programming"